Cray-HPE/docs-csm/operations/package_repository_management/Manage_Repositories_with_Nexus.md

 ### Pagination

-Various API endpoints use the external [pagination](https://help.sonatype.com/repomanager3/rest-and-integration-api/pagination) tool to return results.
-When a
-`continuationToken` is included in the results and is non-null, it indicates additional items are available.
+Various API endpoints use the external pagination tool to return results.
+When a non-null `continuationToken` is included in the results, it indicates additional items are available.

 The following is some example output: